 The Navarre building, which is now a museum, used to house a brothel.
 Its location directly across the street from one of Denver’s most prestigious hotels caused some problems for businessmen who did not want to be seen going from one place to the other.
 Tunnels underneath the buildings helped to solve that problem.

-Bar brawls and loose women are indelibly part of the history of the Old West and, once Denver was established, it too had a red-light district.
-Some of these brothels became connected to expensive hotels via an intricate underground tunnel system that was built beneath the Mile High City, as its wealthy did not want to be seen coming and going from such establishments.
+Bar brawls and loose women are indelibly part of the history of the Old West, and Denver, once established, had its red-light district too.
+Some of these brothels became connected to expensive hotels via an intricate underground tunnel system that was built beneath the Mile High City, as its wealthy citizens did not want to be seen coming and going from such establishments.
 Rumor has it that these passageways were put to further use during Prohibition, and many businesses used them to transport liquor and sometimes trade it with brothels.

 Kailyn Lamb, author of Ghosthunting Colorado, shares with us the story of one of these brothels, The Navarre.